makrai/notes/tang18-self-attention-nmt-atchits.md

 * performance gap between Transformerd and the other models is getting smaller
-  * implies that _some_ of the strong performance of the Transformer for WSD is attributable to architecture choices such as multi-head attention, layer normalization, and upscaling feed-forward layers in each block.
+  * implies that _some_ of the strong performance of the Transformer for WSD is attributable to architecture choices such as multi-head attention, layer normalization, and upscaling feed-forward layers in each block

 # 7 Conclusion 9